-Our conceptual framework, described in Section 2, is an extension of the usual "outof-sample" evaluation to "out-of-domain" evaluation.
+Our conceptual framework, described in Section 2, is an extension of the familiar notion of "out-of-sample" evaluation to "out-of-domain" evaluation.
 In the standard out-of-sample test, a model's free parameters are estimated on a training sample, and the predictions of the estimated model are evaluated on a test sample, where the observations in the training and test samples are drawn from the same distribution.
-We depart from this framework by supposing that the distribution of the data varies across a set of "domains," but that these domain-specific distributions are themselves drawn iid.
-While this assumption is restrictive, and rules out some interesting prediction problems, we view it as a useful first step that yields easy-to-apply procedures which we then generalize.
+We depart from this framework by supposing that the distribution of the data varies across a set of "domains," but that these domain-specific distributions are themselves drawn i.i.d. from a meta-distribution.
+As Section 2 explains, our results apply to a large class of measures for the transferability for a model, which we call transfer errors.
+Transfer errors can be used to evaluate the performance of many common empirical techniques, including using a model that is trained on a sample from one domain to predict in a sample from an as-yet unobserved domain, and asking whether a qualitative prediction based on estimated parameters from one sample will generalize to another.